zestsoftware/zest.releaser/doc/source/assumptions.rst

 are using it in various companies and open source projects, so it'll probably fit :-)

-- If you are using svn, your svn is structured with /trunk, /tags (or /tag) and optionally /branches (or /branch).
-Both a /trunk or a /branches/something checkout is ok.

 - We absolutely need a version.
 There's a ``version.txt`` or ``setup.py`` in your project.
 The ``version.txt`` has a single line with the version number (newline optional).
 The ``setup.py`` should have a single ``version =